-Let Country Manor help you figure out if you can eliminate your PMI
+Let Country Manor help you learn if you can cancel your PMI

-When getting a mortgage, a 20% down payment is typically the standard.
-Since the liability for the lender is usually only the remainder between the home value and the amount due on the loan, the 20% supplies a nice buffer against the expenses of foreclosure, selling the home again, and regular value variationson the chance that a purchaser doesn't pay.
+A 20% down payment is usually the standard when buying a house.
+Considering the risk for the lender is usually only the difference between the home value and the sum outstanding on the loan, the 20% adds a nice cushion against the expenses of foreclosure, reselling the home, and regular value changesin the event a borrower defaults.

-During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
-How does a lender handle the added risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI takes care of the lender in case a borrower is unable to pay on the loan and the market price of the house is less than what is owed on the loan.
+Lenders were working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
+How does a lender manage the added risk of the low down payment?
+The answer is Private Mortgage Insurance or PMI.
+This supplementary policy guards the lender if a borrower defaults on the loan and the value of the home is less than the balance of the loan.

-PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and frequently isn't even tax deductible.
-It's money-making for the lender because they secure the money, and they get the money if the borrower is unable to pay, contradictory to a piggyback loan where the lender absorbs all the damages.
+PMI can be expensive to a borrower because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and frequently isn't even tax deductible.
+It's money-making for the lender because they secure the money, and they get paid if the borrower doesn't pay, different from a piggyback loan where the lender absorbs all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-The law promises that, upon request of the homeowner, the PMI must be abandoned when the principal amount reaches only 80 percent.
-So, acute homeowners can get off the hook a little earlier.
+With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Acute home owners can get off the hook ahead of time.
+The law guarantees that, at the request of the homeowner, the PMI must be dropped when the principal amount reaches only 80 percent.

-It can take many years to arrive at the point where the principal is just 20% of the original loan amount, so it's crucial to know how your home has grown in value.
-After all, every bit of appreciation you've obtained over time counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% threshold?
-Even when nationwide trends signify declining home values, realize that real estate is local.
-Your neighborhood might not be minding the national trends and/or your home could have gained equity before things simmered down.
+Considering it can take countless years to arrive at the point where the principal is only 20% of the original loan amount, it's important to know how your home has grown in value.
+After all, every bit of appreciation you've achieved over the years counts towards abolishing PMI.
+So why should you pay it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be following the national trends and/or your home may have acquired equity before things calmed down, so even when nationwide trends forecast plummeting home values, you should understand that real estate is local.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Country Manor, we're masters at analyzing value trends in Medina, Medina County and surrounding areas, and we know when property values have risen or declined.
-Faced with information from an appraiser, the mortgage company will often eliminate the PMI with little anxiety.
-At that time, the home owner can relish the savings from that point on.
+A certified, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+It is an appraiser's job to recognize the market dynamics of their area.
+At Country Manor, we're masters at recognizing value trends in Medina, Medina County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will usually eliminate the PMI with little anxiety.
+At that time, the homeowner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: